 Workshops and housing

-A significant quantity of stone chips in the workshops suggest that blocks were cut into shape here before being placed on the structure.
-A fragment of a diorite statue depicting Menkaure found here support the assertion that he was responsible for conducting restoration work on the pyramid and seem to argue against the existence of a family feud.
+A significant quantity of stone chips in the workshops suggests that blocks were cut into shape here before being placed on the structure.
+A fragment of a diorite statue depicting Menkaure found here supports the assertion that he was responsible for conducting restoration work on the pyramid and seems to argue against the existence of a family feud.

 A house in the western workshop courtyard comprised of a reception hall with columns flattened against the walls and a single central column, a bedroom, and public rooms opening in a small court.
 A seal containing Djedefre’s name was found here suggesting that this domicile was occupied by someone servicing his cult.